Champions League tie postponed after fan killed

 Uefa had banned visiting supporters from both legs of the third-round qualifying tie over security concerns.

-European football's governing body said following the trouble and in consultation with the local authorities, the match had to be postponed.
+European football's governing body said that the trouble meant the match had to be postponed, with the decision made in consultation with the local authorities.

 "Uefa deplores in the strongest possible terms the appalling incidents that took place in Athens last night and resulted in the loss of a life," Uefa said.